 - Series I bonds offer some protection against inflation because the rate adjusts in response to changes in the consumer price index.

 - Series EE bonds have a special feature: the Treasury guarantees that an electronic EE bond issued in June 2003 or later can be redeemed for at least twice the face value.
 If the interest rate isn’t enough to double the bond’s value, then the Treasury makes a one-time adjustment 20 years after the bond was issued to make up the difference.
 In effect, if you hold a Series EE bond for 20 years, you’d earn an annual yield of at least 3.5 percent.

 - Savings bonds can have relatively low yields.
 Series EE bonds issued from May to October 2022 earn a rate of just 0.1 percent, while Series I bonds issued during the same period pay a much higher 9.62 percent yield, which will fluctuate depending on the consumer price index.

 - Savings bonds aren’t very flexible.
 They’re locked in for at least a year and incur a penalty of the last three months’ interest if redeemed in less than five years.

 - Individuals are limited to how much they can invest in savings bonds — $10,000 a year in each series.

 Pros and cons of bonds

-In addition, savers can earn more on a savings account than from a Series EE bond (unless they are able to take advantage of the bond’s special 20-year privilege.)
+|Bonds are backed by the U.S. government.||Savers can earn more on a savings account than from a Series EE bond (unless they are able to take advantage of the bond’s special 20-year privilege).|